Breaking Bad (franchise): Chicks 'N' Guns (2013)

 In 2013, an eight-minute bonus scene titled Chicks 'N' Guns was included with Breaking Bads fifth season DVD and Blu-ray sets.
 Written by Jenn Carroll and Gordon Smith and directed by Michelle MacLaren, the scene offers a backstory on how Jesse Pinkman obtained the gun seen in the episode "Gliding Over All".
 Sony Pictures released a behind-the-scenes featurette discussing the scene on its YouTube channel.

 No Picnic (2017)

-On June 19, 2017, the night of Better Call Sauls third season finale, fans were able to access the three-minute short film No Picnic, which feature the characters Betsy and Craig Kettleman, who had not been seen since the first season.
+On June 19, 2017, the night of Better Call Sauls third season finale, fans were able to access the three-minute short film, No Picnic, which features the characters Betsy and Craig Kettleman, who had not been seen since the first season.
 The short, directed by Saul associate producer Jenn Carroll and written by the show's writers' assistant Ariel Levine, shows the Kettleman family organizing a picnic close to family patriarch Craig, who is seen picking up roadside litter with his fellow inmates as part of his prison sentence.